-- Experience and intermediate level competency in the planning and production of sculptural ceramics. - Intermediate level competency and confidence in the use of the ceramics facilities equipped with ceramic forming tools. - An improved understanding of the history of sculptural ceramics. - An improved understanding and competency of the contemporary art world. - An improved understanding and competency in their ability to realize and express their ideas both verbally, and in 3-dimensional terms.
+- Experience and intermediate level competency in the planning and production of fine art ceramics. - Intermediate level competency and confidence in the use of the ceramics facilities equipped with ceramic forming tools. - An improved understanding of the history of fine art ceramics. - An improved understanding and competency of the contemporary art world. - An improved understanding and competency in their ability to realize and express their ideas both verbally, and in 3-dimensional terms.